kaanbtgn/Chest-X-Ray-Binary-Classification/README.md

 The system uses a DenseNet-121 based deep learning model with the following features:
 - Pre-trained on ImageNet
+- Trained on the Chest X-Ray Pneumonia Dataset from Kaggle
 - Fine-tuned for chest X-ray classification
 - Binary classification (Normal vs Pneumonia)
 - Regularization: augmentation + dropout + early-stopping